4till2/solidmark/README.md

 The primary objective of this project is to show how one might implement Solid into an existing codebase to increase data ownership.
 One of the more exciting consequences of this is the removal of managing a backend server and api service.
 All storage, retrieval, and management of the users' data is handled with the front end code.
 There is no fear of data corruption since the user only has access to their Solid data Pod as a rule.
-See [development](#development) below for an outline of the Solid specific implementation.
+See [Implementation](#implementation) below for an outline of the Solid specific implementation.

 ## What is Solid?
 Solid is a specification that lets people store their data securely in decentralized data stores called Pods.
 Pods are like secure personal web servers for data.
 When data is stored in someone's Pod, they control which people and applications can access it.Solid is a specification that lets people store their data securely in decentralized data stores called Pods.
 Pods are like secure personal web servers for data.
 When data is stored in someone's Pod, they control which people and applications can access it.